Harris will campaign in Texas to highlight state's abortion ban in a pitch to battleground voters

 Her campaign says Harris will visit Houston for an event Friday with women who have been affected by the state's restrictive abortion laws, which took effect after the Supreme Court overturned Roe v.
 Wade in 2022.
 She'll be going there after spending time in Georgia, another state with a restrictive law.

-Harris has argued that Trump — who nominated three conservative justices to the Supreme Court who later voted to reverse Roe v.
-Wade — would enact similar legislation across the country.
+Since that 2022 high court decision, most Republican-controlled states have new abortion restrictions in effect, including 14 that ban the procedure at every stage of pregnancy.
+Harris has argued that Trump — who nominated three conservative justices to the Supreme Court who later voted to overturn Roe v.
+Wade — is responsible for worsening medical care for women and that he would seek further restrictions.

 “Texas is the stage for this event,” said senior campaign adviser David Plouffe.
 “But for us, the most important audience are folks in the battlegrounds.”